-Often electrical engineering will want a power trace that is too wide for the manufacturer to reliably solder.
+Often electrical engineering will want a power trace that is too wide for the PCB designer to reliably solder.
 PCB design for manufacturing guidelines have recommendations for the minimum and maximum trace widths to use on different sized parts, but that might not solve your problem.
 The key for you is to balance the requirements of both electrical engineering and manufacturing, and come to a common agreement between the two.
 In this way you can meet the needs of both sides on your design.

 Cold solder joints

 Another problem that can happen when routing thicker traces is the creation of a cold solder joint.
-A cold solder joint is one where the solder has not reflowed correctly to make a good connection, or that the solder has pulled away from the connection.
-When routing a thick trace out of a pad, the thick trace size may end up pulling the solder off of the pad where it is needed to make the connection to the part.
+A cold solder joint is one where the solder has not reflowed correctly to make a good connection, or that the solder mask has pulled away from the connection.
+When routing a thick trace out of a pad, the thick trace size may end up pulling the solder mask off of the pad where it is needed to make the connection to the part.

 The solution is to use traces widths that are smaller than the pad size.
 Some DFM guidelines recommend a trace no wider than 0.010 mils, although this again must be worked out to balance the needs of both electrical and mechanical engineering.